A Study of the Safety and Effectiveness of Experimental Medicine Vamorolone in Boys With Duchenne Muscular Dystrophy (DMD)

 Subjects will be stratified based on age at study entry (<6 vs. ≥ 6 years).
 During the 4-week Transition Period between Treatment Period #1 and Treatment Period #2, all subjects will continue on the same oral suspension (vamorolone 2.0 mg/kg or 6.0 mg/kg, or matching placebo) they received during Treatment Period #1 and all subjects will have their tablet dose tapered to zero.
 Thus, subjects randomized to receive vamorolone during Treatment Period #1 (Groups 1 and 2) will continue to receive vamorolone at the same dose, while subjects randomized to receive prednisone will have their dose tapered to zero, and subjects randomized to placebo will continue to receive placebo.

-At the end of the Treatment Period #2, subjects will be given the option of enrolling into a long-term extension study (VBP15-005) or to transition to standard of care treatment for DMD (may include glucocorticoids).
-Subjects completing VBP15-004 and enrolling directly into VBP15 005 will not need to taper their vamorolone dose prior to enrollment into VBP15 005.
-All other subjects will begin a 4 week double blind Dose tapering Period during which the dose of study medication will be progressively reduced and discontinued.
+At the end of the Treatment Period #2, subjects may be given access to vamorolone through an additional study or general access program, or given the option to transition to standard of care treatment for DMD (may include glucocorticoids).
+Subjects completing VBP15-004 and enrolling directly into an additional vamorolone study or general access program to receive vamorolone will not need to taper their vamorolone dose prior to enrollment.
+All other subjects will begin a 4-week double-blind Dose-tapering Period during which the dose of study medication will be progressively reduced and discontinued.

 Duchenne Muscular Dystrophy Vamorolone Muscular Dystrophies Muscular Dystrophy, Duchenne Prednisone